 |IPHI 856||Health Informatics Practicum (total of 3 credits required over 1-3 semesters)*||3||P||P||P|

 * The practicum (IPHI 856) requires a total of 3 credit hours (200 clock hours) which can be taken over 1-3 semesters.
 These semesters must be consecutive and taken at the conclusion of the program.

 Tuition and Fees

 For a complete list of tuition and fees, please refer to the KUMC information in the KU Comprehensive Fee Schedule.

 Costs for the program vary and are subject to change.
-Based on spring 2019 tuition and fees, an estimate for completion of the health informatics graduate certificate program is approximately $13,500 for Kansas residents and non-residents alike.
+Based on tuition and fee rates set through spring 2021, an estimate for completion of the health informatics graduate certificate program is approximately $13,500 for Kansas residents and non-residents alike.
 This estimate does not include the cost of books, supplies, insurance, or living expenses.
 Because all courses are online, only limited campus fees apply (i.e. student health, student records, library, and counseling/education support).
 This amounts to approximately half the normal campus fee amount for spring and fall semesters.
 No campus fees apply during a summer semester since all courses are taken online.